openfisca/openfisca-doc/source/key-concepts/input_data.md

 > **WARNING**: Declare the *input variables* on an annual basis.

-HINT: For categorical variable you may use either the modality or its number.
+HINT: For categorical variables you may use either the modality or its number.
 Example with the [statut d'occupation du logement](https://fr.openfisca.org/legislation/statut_occupation_logement):
  ``` python
  # Declaration of categorical variable